 - 1/3 cup oil for frying (canola oil, vegetable oil, sunflower oil)

-- Cube and Coat: Remove the pan and paper towels from around the tofu.
-Cut the tofu into ½” cubes.
-Put oil in a large pan over medium high heat.
-Then pat down the tofu cubes one last time with a paper towel and put the cubed tofu in a ziplock baggie with the cornstarch.
+- Coat Tofu: Pat down the tofu one last time with a paper towel and put the cubed tofu in a ziploc baggie with the cornstarch.
 Seal the baggie and gently shake it to coat the tofu with the cornstarch.
-If you do not have a baggie, simply put the tofu and cornstarch on a bowl and gently coat the tofu.
+If you do not have a baggie, put the tofu and cornstarch on a bowl and gently toss the tofu with your hands to coat it.
 NOTE: Make sure to coat the tofu with the cornstarch IMMEDIATELY before frying.

-- Fry and Enjoy: Test the oil to make sure it is hot enough by dropping a single piece of tofu in the oil.
-It should sizzle.
-If it does not sizzle, wait a little longer for the oil to heat up.
-If the oil is hot enough, place half of the tofu in the oil (you can fry all the tofu at once but some of the cubes may stick together if there isn’t enough room in the pan).
+- Fry Tofu: When the oil is hot enough, place half of the tofu in the pan (you can fry all the tofu at once but some of the cubes may stick together if there isn’t enough room).
 Let the tofu cook for about three minutes before flipping them over with the spatula.
 Cook the tofu for an additional 3-4 minutes while using the spatula to move the cubes around to make sure all sides become crispy.
 Remove the tofu from the pan and place on paper towels to remove excess oil.
 Repeat with the second half of the tofu.
 Season the crispy tofu with a couple pinches of salt (or to taste) and serve immediately!
-NOTE: The tofu will turn a very very light gold/tan color when they are done.
-They will not turn that deep golden color that you see with fried chicken.
-If the tofu is cooked too long, it will become hard and crunchy versus crispy.